Contributing to CSP Kit

 Commit with conventional commits:

-git commit -m "feat: add support for new-service"
+git commit -m "feat(data): add MyAnalytics service definition"

-git commit -m "fix: resolve CSP generation issue"
+git commit -m "fix(generator): resolve nonce generation issue"

-git commit -m "docs: improve getting started guide" -
+git commit -m "docs: improve TypeScript migration guide"

 interface ServiceDefinition {